50.054 - Top-down recursive parsing using Parser Combinators

 progress result will always be updated as Consumed

-regardless whether eb
+regardless whether p2

-without actually executing eb env1
+without actually executing p2(toks1)

 when its result is not needed.